 Microsoft Teams has come a long way since its launch in 2017.
-It became Microsoft’s household name for online collaboration, which the new remote work era has emphasized even more.
-Many businesses have been using Teams as an official collaboration tool in their company for a long time already, while some have switched to Teams more recently to support their remote employees.
+It became Microsoft’s household name for online collaboration, ready for the hybrid and flexible working era.
+Increasing numbers of businesses had already been using Teams as an official collaboration tool, a trend which accelerated since the pandemic, with Teams becoming the go-to solution to support remote employees.

-To understand Teams’ advantages and disadvantages, you need to understand its core elements first.
+To evaluate Teams’ advantages and disadvantages, you need to understand its core elements first.

 It all starts with a team.
-Create a team from scratch or use an existing Microsoft 365 group or team as a base for your new team.
-Invite people with whom you want to collaborate.
+Create a team from scratch, use an existing Microsoft 365 group or team, or choose a template to speed things up.
+Then invite people to collaborate with.
 In most cases, you will invite people from your product team, department, or organization.

 However, some situations require you to partner with people outside your company, like freelancers or consultants.
 Luckily, you can also add guest users to your team.